damianhakert/damianhakert.github.io/source/posts/2016-08-16-trends-in-version-control-land-microservices.html.md

 ## When are microservices right for your team?

 We think that microservices are great when your team is spending too much time coordinating.
-There is no set number but when you have more than 25 backend developers coordination can become harders.
+There is no set number but when you have more than 25 backend developers, coordination can become harder.
 For another take on the benefits and drawbacks see [Martin Forler his take on this](http://martinfowler.com/articles/microservice-trade-offs.html).

-## Who else is using microservice architecture?
+## Who else is using microservices architecture?

 [Uber][uber-eng], [Soundcloud][soundcloud-micro], [Hailo][hailo-micro], [Amazon][amazon-micro], and [Ebay][ebay-micro]
 are a few of the companies that [are using microservices][companies-micro] to deliver their applications.
 Uber gives